Rodabaugh/netstab/README.md

 # netstab

-This program is in a very rough state.
-It collects network latency data and writes it to a CSV file.
-Later, I'll be adding a user interface, graphing of the data, as well as some other options.
+This program collects network latency data and writes it to a CSV file.
+It will also provide some details about the data it collects.

+# Usage

+Ensure you have at least Python 3.2 installed.

+Download the zip file for the repo and extract it.

+Run either the .sh or .ps1 file to start the program.